Implementation

 Language and EAL provision

-As a day special school, Jackson School is exempt under ETR Regulations 61 from teaching Language provision.
-However, Jackson School does deliver Auslan (taught through Key Word Sign) as a Language, considering many of our students having complex communication needs.
-This is support through our whole school communication board as an low-technology aided language display (ALD).
+As a special school, Jackson School is exempt under Regulation 61 of the Education and Training Reform Regulations 2017 (Vic) from teaching Language provision.
+This is identified through CASES21 at census each year and then DE seek an exemption from the VRQA on an annual basis.
+However, Jackson School does deliver Auslan (as Key Word Sign) as a Language, considering many of our students having complex communication needs.
+This is taught by teachers and supported by our Speech Pathologists, who have developed our Jackson Social program and our whole school communication board as an low-technology aided language display (ALD).
 Jackson School also has a high proportion of students with English as an Additional Language and speak Languages Other Than English (LOTE) at home.
-Student’s Individual Learning Plans (ILPs) goals are aligned to the EAL curriculum for new arrival students as required.
-These students are also assessed against the EAL Pathways Continuum and teaching staff make use of the Department’s EAL resources.
+Student’s Individual Learning Plans (ILPs) goals are aligned to the EAL curriculum for new arrival students.
+These students are also assessed against the EAL Pathways Continuum and teaching staff make use of the Department’s EAL resources as required.

 Travel Education

-Our Travel Education program starts in Year 7 until our students become independent travellers to support with future career pathways.
+Travel Education is explicitly taught in our secondary years with an aim to have students travel independently by the time they reach Senior Secondary to independently access work education and employment opportunities.
 The program develops journey planning, getting about, behaving appropriately and staying safe.
 Ongoing assessments are focused around problem solving and worry registers, supported by excursion travel education checklists.

 Students will experience: